We're building a people-powered movement to create a better-informed electorate. https://MediaAndDemocracyProject.org

 The writers behind this newsletter.

 Jonathan is a co-founder of the Media and Democracy Project.
-One focus is highlighting and focusing on great local journalism but he comments on other areas, too.
+Two areas he focuses on are highlighting great local journalism and issues around press freedom.

 Iowa-born, NYC-influenced, Spain living.
 Former sports journalist working in sustainability.
 Runner, traveler, pro-democracy, love to read.
 My own opinions.
 Signal @Democracy.23

-Lab head, NIH.
-Prev: policy for DPN.
+Science and governance.
 Pers views only.
-Neuro: how brain neural nets process info; understanding brain wiring, using lasers and neuro-AI.
+Neuroscience: how brain neural nets process info; understanding brain wiring, using lasers and neuro-AI.
 Policy: how to build institutions that support public goods, freedom, equality, and democracy.

 You can find recent issues that have been published by The Media and Democracy Project Blog on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.